 - +3 octaves

 - +4 octaves

 - Dual pitch-shifting (–2 octaves & +2 octaves simultaneously)

 The pedal also has two outputs.
-We can choose to only use output A and have all voices outputted via one output.
+We can choose only to use output A and have all voices outputted via one output.
 Using both outputs will cause the PS-6 to output two different signals, the contents of which are dependent on the effect mode.
 This additional routing capability can come in handy in studio and live scenarios.

 Pitch can be controlled via an external expression pedal.
-This is particularly useful in the Pitch-Shifter mode where a static effect may not be the most interesting.
+This is particularly useful in the Pitch-Shifter mode, where a static effect may not be the most interesting.